labor-digital/asset-building/docs/guide/Interop.md

 - install the asset builder to your project
 - open your ``nuxt.config.js``
-- add the asset-builder module into the "modules" section: ``@labor-digital/asset-building/interop/nuxt``
+- add the asset-builder module into the "buildModules" section: ``@labor-digital/asset-building/interop/nuxt``
 - start nuxt, and you will use the asset builder webpack configuration

 ::: warning